Chris has written more than 300 flash fiction/short stories. Working Vacation was 21st out of 6,700 in the 2016 Writer's Digest competition.

 A young maiden named Eventide, proud owner of her own stone house and a field capable of producing much more food than she could ever eat, was also the repository of a broken heart.
-An illness, whether the curse of angry gods, the conjuration of wicked men or simply the stuff of life, had taken her parents along with the elderly and very young across the valley.
+An illness, whether the curse of angry gods, the conjuration of witches or simply the stuff of life, had taken her parents along with the elderly and very young across the valley.

 She was grateful that her father had worked hard to provide for his family.
 The sum total of his life’s work was this house, the field surrounded by a sturdy stone wall, the well that never failed to provide clear, cool water, the stone barn, Archibald the sway-backed plow horse, a milk cow and a few chickens.